immunefi-team/Bounty_Boosts/Alchemix/31298 - [SC - Medium] Anyone can let users delegates reach the upper ....md

 # Anyone can let user's delegates reach the upper limit causing users to be unable to add more delegates

-Submitted on Thu May 16 2024 13:24:04 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 19:24:04 UTC by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31298